prggmr/zf2-docpx/zend/Filter/FilterChain.rst

     Retrieves the filter from the attached plugin manager, and then calls attach() with the retrieved instance.

-    :param string $name:
+    :param string:
-    :param mixed $options:
+    :param mixed:
-    :param int $priority: Priority at which to enqueue filter; defaults to 1000 (higher executes earlier)
+    :param int: Priority at which to enqueue filter; defaults to 1000 (higher executes earlier)

     :rtype: FilterChain